-As you get into the Myers-Briggs Type Indicator, you’ll find yourself looking at the people around you in a new light.
+As you get into the 16 Personalities Type Indicator, you’ll find yourself looking at the people around you in a new light.
 You’ll start asking yourself if this person is a Defender or if that person is an Adventurer.
 However, telling people they’re behaving to their type, or asking them to sit down for a test so you can get to really understand them, can be an awkward conversation to have, to say the least!
 You’ll find yourself looking for telltale signs and clues of this or that psychological type in those around you.

 But if you’ve ever tried to guess someone’s type and then had the chance to compare your guess to an actual test result, you know it’s harder to do than it may seem.
 All personality traits exist on a spectrum, so it’s not always easy to pinpoint a person’s preferences.
-Besides, MBTI often aims to explain internal psychological processes, such as ways of perceiving and making choices, which may be expressed in more than one way.
+Besides, the 16 personalities theory often aims to explain internal psychological processes, such as ways of perceiving and making choices, which may be expressed in more than one way.
 Two individuals may have contrasting motivations for behaving in a similar way.

-So how do we refine our ability to identify the Myers-Briggs personality type of others?
+So how do we refine our ability to identify the personality type of others?
 As a popular PSA series put it, ‘the more you know.’
 By acquiring more knowledge about all 16 personality types, we become better at telling them apart.

 In this article, we compare and contrast the ISFP to each of the other types to better understand what makes this personality unique.
 The ISFP is one of the most enigmatic and unpredictable types, so individuals with this personality are notoriously hard to recognize.
 Hopefully, by the end of this review, you’ll be better equipped to spot not only ISFPs but also other types, as well.

 ISFPs possess seemingly contradictory traits – they are on a constant quest for authentic self-expression but tend to be quiet and reserved with most people.
 This apparent incongruity disappears once we find out more about this type.
 So let’s dive into their defining characteristics.